shrestha-bishal/lunex-api/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to **@bishal-shrestha/rest-client**.
+Thank you for your interest in contributing to **lunex-http**.
 This project values high-quality, reliable code and thoughtful collaboration.
 This guide outlines the standards and steps for reporting issues, contributing code, or improving documentation.
 ---

 ## Getting Started